 TD Ameritrade creates "investor sentiment" index

-NEW YORK (Reuters) - TD Ameritrade Holding Corp introduced a trading tool on Tuesday that it said will shed light on small investors' engagement with the stock market, a sentiment indicator that can guide other traders.
+NEW YORK Jan 8 (Reuters) - TD Ameritrade Holding Corp introduced a trading tool on Tuesday that it says will shed light on small investors' engagement with the stock market, a sentiment indicator that can guide other traders.

 The company will offer the results on a public website with specific comments about its clients' most and least popular stocks.
 But it will give more "granular" detail about industry sectors and particular investor demographic preferences to its own clients.

 No competitor offers a similar index and it will take them a while to develop the methodologies behind it, said Steve Quirk, a senior vice president of TD Ameritrade's trader group who specializes in options trading.

 Spokespeople at Charles Schwab Corp. and E*Trade Financial Corp. did not respond to requests for comment.

 In a somewhat surprising finding, the index rose in December amid the "fiscal cliff" debate on the U.S. budget after staying flat in October and November.
 That shows it can at times correct the damaging sentiment within the securities industry that retail investors pile in or out of stocks long after the "smart money" has moved, Quirk said.

 Because the index is based on actual trades, it is likely to be more behaviorally accurate than surveys of consumer sentiment by various groups and more reflective of retail trading than the CBOE Volatility Index (VIX) that is heavily influenced by institutional investors and professional traders, company executives said.